Barry-Greaves/machine-learning/README.md

 ## Unfixed Bugs

-There were no remaining bugs at the time of deploymenet, each element on the website is functioning as it should be
+There were no remaining bugs at the time of deploymenet, each element on the website is functioning as it should be.

 <hr>

 # Deployment

-I accessed the Code Institute template at [https://github.com/Code-Institute-Org/gitpod-full-template] and clicked on the "Use This Template" button.

-The next step was to give my repository a suitable name on Github, and create it thereafter.

-On the following page I clicked on the green Gitpod button, which is accessible having installed the Gitpod extension to Google Chrome browser.

-This created my development environment on Gitpod where I began to push the incremental changes to the live hosted site.
+I created the repository using the [Code Institute Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template)

+I selected "Use this template" and then created a new repository using the full template.

+Once in Github repository I then set up the development environment in Gitpod

+I begun the website by creating an index.html page and css style sheet.

+I committed all updates through the development process, ensuring they were well defined and included a clear message describing the reason for each commit.

-To create the hosted site at Github Pages, I navigated to the Github repo settings tab and found the Github pages dedicated section.
+The website is hosted on Github pages and can be found by navigated to the settings tab in the repoistory and then clicking on pages where you can find a link to the live website.

-From there in the Source dropdown menu I clicked on "main", and then "Save", from which I was supplied a live link that would be ready in a few minutes.
-Live link is available here (https://barry-greaves.github.io/machine-learning/index.html)
+Live link is available here: https://barry-greaves.github.io/machine-learning/index.html

 <hr>